MichelNivard/MCMSEM/README.md

 `~ 6 / shape`.

-The current dynamic release supports observed states with at least two variables, a VAR(1) transition, fixed unit innovation variances, diagonal innovation third and fourth cumulants, and an optional full Gaussian residual covariance, or via the newly added constraints other parametric residuals.
+The current dynamic release supports observed states with at least two variables, a VAR(1) transition, fixed unit innovation variances, diagonal innovation third and fourth cumulants, and either an optional full Gaussian residual covariance or one common-gamma residual factor.
 It provides identity, diagonal, and full WLS moment weights plus asymptotic robust or efficient SEs.
-Latent measurement models, VAR(q), and combined contemporaneous-plus-lagged paths are not yet supported.
+General user-defined residual distributions, latent measurement models, VAR(q), and combined contemporaneous-plus-lagged paths are not yet supported.

 See